ZC">

 "The AI was the super-engineer.
 It understood all the technical side and knew how to achieve my goals.
 It gave many suggestions.
 I approved some and declined some.
 Sometimes it recommended not to start something and I demanded it proceed anyway.
 Sometimes it was right.
 Sometimes I was right.
 The back-and-forth was constant — hundreds of exchanges per session.
 Early on it was very buggy.
 But eventually things smoothed out dramatically."

 The zip files came first.
 Literally — compressed archives of code, delivered across a conversation, before GitHub integration was established.
 Then commits, all green.
 Then PyPI.
 Then continuous audit, continuous documentation, continuous hardening.
 The context package grew with every session.
 Each session started with a precise goal and ended with working, committed, tested output.
+Eventually the zip files became unnecessary — a GitHub token at the start of a session replaced the manual archive entirely.
+Clone the repo, inherit the full history, continue exactly where the last session ended.
+The methodology evolved.
+The discipline did not.

 The methodology was named ZipCoding after the fact — after the zip files, after the realization that the development cycle had been compressed to near zero without losing what mattered.
 The prerequisite — six months of specification — does not compress.
 ZipCoding implements precise designs.
 It does not produce them.
 But for a founder who arrives with a complete specification and the discipline to direct precisely, it changes everything about what is buildable.